INFORMSJoC/2021.0103/README.md

 The folder [docs](docs) contains a text file [dataFormat.txt](docs/dataFormat.txt) that describes the format of the instance data files.

 ### Results
-The file [sampleResults.txt](results/sampleResults.txt) in the folder [results](results) contains sample results for the problem instance provided in this repository, both from the weighted-objective SDO model by [Cevik et al. (2019)](https://doi.org/10.1088/1361-6560/aaf7ce) and from our multiobjective model.
+The file [sampleResults.txt](results/sampleResults.txt) in the folder [results](results) contains sample results for the test instance provided in this repository, both from the weighted-objective SDO model by [Cevik et al. (2019)](https://doi.org/10.1088/1361-6560/aaf7ce) and from our multiobjective model.